Meadow Lea: History

-Accordingly, Armstrong sold his commission interests in Meadow Lea to Ken Triggs in 1945, and retired from the company.
-In about 1956, Oliver and Ken Triggs sold the Meadow Lea Margarine Company to Vegetable Oils Proprietary Limited, a subsidiary of the publicly listed company Allied Mills Limited.
+In 1945 Armstrong sold his 25% share of Meadow Lea to Ken Triggs, and retired from the company.
+In 1956, Oliver and Ken Triggs sold the Meadow Lea Margarine Company (excluding the Victorian manufacturing license) to Vegetable Oils Proprietary Limited, a subsidiary of the publicly listed company Allied Mills Limited.

 On 30 April 1986 Allied Mills was taken over by Fielder Gillespie Davis Limited, part of the Goodman Group Limited (New Zealand), to create Goodman Fielder Limited.
-In 1987 Goodman Fielder purchased Wattie Industries Ltd (New Zealand), becoming Goodman Fielder Wattie Limited, only to divest Wattie Foods to H. J. Heinz Company in 1992 and return to being called Goodman Fielder Limited.
-In 2003 Goodman Fielder was acquired by Burns, Philp & Company Limited, being relisted again in 2005.
+In 2015 Goodman Fielder was purchased by Wilmar International and First Pacific, and in 2019 First Pacific's half share was acquired by Wilmar, one of the largest listed companies by market capitalisation on the Singapore Exchange.